redsanket/spark/external/hue/guide/getting_started/index.rst

 With the **Workflows Editor**, you're configuring Oozie to run tasks in a job.
 This lets you create Oozie workflows, coordinators (set of workflows), and bundles (set of coordinators).
-We're just going to create an Oozie job to do the work we have been doing with Hue up until now.
+We're just going to create an Oozie Workflow to automate what we've done thus far.

 #.
-From the top-navigation bar, click **Workflows** and select **Editors->Workflows**.
+From the top-navigation bar, click **Workflows** and then click
+   **Editors->Workflows**.

    .. image:: images/open_oozie_editor.jpg
       :height: 194 px